tomsch420/phd-thesis/chapters/probability_theory.typ

 === Discrete Distributions

 As described in #ref(<sec:variables>) variables divide in two major categories, the continuous and the discrete.
-This thesis starts by introducing the most common representation of a discrete variable, the probability table.
+The following section starts by introducing the most common representation of a discrete variable, the probability table.

 Consider a robotic experiment that has either a successful or unsuccessful outcome.
 The space of elementary event is hence described as $"Status"  in \{"Failure", "Success" \}$.
 We can now describe $P$ using the top left table in #ref(<tab:combinatoric_explosion>).
 Furthermore, consider the variables $ "Object Type" in \{ "Bowl", "Cup", "Knife", "Spoon" \}$ and $"Robot Type" in \{ "HSR", "PR2" "Tiago" \}$.
 We can describe the distribution of all events from the Cartesian product $"Object Type" times "Status"$, in short